 - Treatment is often required because avoiding triggers can be difficult for patients.
 Use of high factor broad spectrum sunblock (sun protection factor ≥30) is recommended

 - Light emollients and camouflage skin care products are beneficial.
 Topical steroids can exacerbate rosacea and should be avoided

 - Treatment options are directed by the predominant type of rosacea.
 Flushing and fixed erythema can be helped by topical brimonidine, intense pulsed light (IPL), or pulsed dye laser (PDL).
 More raised/ inflammatory changes (i.e. papules and pustules) can be treated with topical agents (ivermectin, azelaic acid, or metronidazole gels or creams), or oral antibiotics)

-- Our guidance has been developed to be mindful of the growing concerns about antibiotic resistance.
+- This guidance has been developed to be mindful of the growing concerns about antibiotic resistance.
 If possible, the use of long-term antibiotics should be avoided

-- For futher information on treatment options and rosacea subsets, please refer to the full guideline at www.pcds.org.uk/ee/images/uploads/general/Rosacea-Guidelines-FINAL.pdf
+- For futher information on treatment options and rosacea subsets, please refer to the PCDS rosacea treatment pathway and treatment options.

 - Seborrhoeic dermatitis (may co-exist); the patient will usually have history of dandruff, dryness, and scale in the naso-labial folds, medial eyebrow, and ear

 - Acne vulgaris; when presenting with greasiness, comedones and lack of background erythema

 - Periorificial dermatitis; typically seen in young women, can be acneiform or eczematous around the mouth and/or eyes

 - Keratosis pilaris rubra; fixed redness of cheeks since childhood with follicular erythema and scale on upper arms and thighs